The success of the Write Michigan Short Story Contest would be impossible without volunteers to review those stories.

 - Each story will be read by two volunteers.

 - You may sign up for more than one category but please keep in mind that this means accepting the full story load for each category.
-Signing up for Youth and Teen categories, for instance, means taking on 25 stories.
+Signing up for Adult and Teen categories, for instance, means taking on 25 stories.

 - If you or a family member has entered the Write Michigan Short Story Contest as an author, you are still welcome to participate as a reviewer.
 We ask that you sign up for a different contest category.